UoB-COMSM0166/2025-group-19/README.md

         </td>
         <td>
             - Smart AI Opponents: Enemies can strategically place bombs and evade explosions. <br>
-            - Customizable Maps: Players can modify the layout and design of the battlefield. <br>
+            - Customisable Maps: Players can modify the layout and design of the battlefield. <br>
         </td>
     </tr>
     <tr>